Food For Net

 Hello Fresh is one of the big names in the meal kit field.
 They offer 3 different plans to choose from: The Classic Plan can serve 2 or 4 people, providing 2, 3 or 4 recipes each week.
 The Family Plan serves 4 people, with 2 or 3 recipes per week and the Veggie Plan serves 2 or 4 people, with 3 recipes each week.

 The prices range from $6.99 per serving to $9.99 per serving (plus shipping), depending on which plan you choose.
 Each of the plans has a separate menu that you can choose recipes from.
 The Classic Plan has the most variety, often offering around 15 distinct recipes.
-It was also the plan I used when trying out the company.
+It was also the plan I used when trying them out.

 There are no allergen-friendly or nut free meal plans for Hello Fresh.
 Instead, the company uses tags to highlight whether meals are nut free.
 If you’re on the ClassicPlan, there are plenty of nut free options available.
 The other plans have fewer recipes per week.
 Even so, you should be able to find some nut free meals.